vic-ma/howtodismantle.github.io/_posts/2026-02-15-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Event-triggered-data-sources.md

 Now, let's create a simple event-triggered data source that accepts messages.

 First, we follow the [standard steps for creating a custom data source](/Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-The-Basics.html).
-The only difference is that we set the `SupportsPushOnly` attribute to `true`.
-This turns our data source into an event-triggered data source.
+The only difference here is that we set the `SupportsPushOnly` attribute to `true`.
+This lets Peakboard Designer know that our data source is an event-triggered data source.

 We also add a multi-line text parameter called `MyMessages`.
 This parameter specifies the messages that the actual source can send to our data source.